-The whistleblowing mechanism allows reports to be collected relating to suspicions, the existence or occurrence of a manifest violation of an international commitment, a law, or a regulation; risks of violation of human rights, fundamental freedoms, human health and safety or the protection of the environment; conduct or situations running afoul of the Group's Code of Conduct.
+The whistleblowing mechanism allows reports to be collected relating to suspicions, the existence or occurrence of an actual or attempted violation of a law, regulation or international commitment; risks of violation of human rights, fundamental freedoms, human health and safety or the protection of the environment; conduct or situations running afoul of the Group's Code of Conduct.
 In particular, an employee who is a victim or who becomes aware of misconduct (suspicion of psychological harassment, sexual harassment, sexist behaviour, etc.) can raise an alert.